swacisko/CluES/README.md

 Code used to generate tests can be found on the _test-generator_ branch.

 After bulding an executable file, just run it with <code> ./CluES </code> command.
+In the current directory a folder with tests named ClusterEditingTests will be created.